 Membership.
 The Corporate Governance and Policy Committee annually reviews and recommends the members and chair of each committee for approval by the Board.
-The Committee periodically considers rotating chairs and members of the committees.
+The Corporate Governance and Policy Committee periodically considers rotating chairs and members of the committees.

 Meetings.
-Directors are expected to attend all meetings of the Board and each committee on which they serve.
+Directors are expected to attend all meetings of the Board and each committee on which they serve and to review materials provided in advance of such meetings.
 Directors are provided with a copy of the proposed agenda sufficiently in advance of each scheduled meeting in order to have the opportunity to comment on or make changes to the agenda.
 Directors standing for election are expected to attend the Annual Meeting of Shareholders.